 Board recognizes Day of Pink to raise awareness of homophobic, transphobic discrimination

-On April 9, the Peel District School Board will recognize Day of Pink, the international day to stop homophobic and transphobic bullying and discrimination in schools and communities.
+On April 8, the Peel District School Board will recognize Day of Pink, the international day to stop homophobic and transphobic bullying and discrimination.
 Schools and board sites across Peel will recognize the day with a variety of activities, and by wearing pink.

-Day of Pink began when a high school student in Cambridge, Nova Scotia, was bullied because he wore a pink shirt to school.
-The next day, hundreds of students at his school stood up to bullying and wore pink to school to show their support for diversity.
+Day of Pink began when a high school student in Cambridge, Nova Scotia, was bullied with homophobic language because he wore a pink shirt to school.
+The next day, hundreds of students at his school stood up to bullying and wore pink to school to show their support for inclusion and diversity.

 Reference: Kayla Tishcoff, School Communications Specialist, 905-890-1010, ext.
 2239,

-Note to media: Contact Kayla Tishcoff if you wish to visit any of the schools listed above.
+Note to media: Contact Kayla Tishcoff if you wish to visit any of the schools or events listed above.